Meet Taki, your local Kamakura guide.

-Our private guided tour in Kamakura is fully customized to your interests, pace, and schedule.
+Your private guide, Takumi(“Taki”) tour in Kamakura is a Kamakura-born local who creates a personalized route based on your interests, pace, and schedule.
 Walk with a local guide through iconic temples and quieter lanes, with stories and tips you won’t find in guidebooks.

 This customized 3-hour Kamakura tour with a local guide combines famous landmarks with quiet local spots—perfect for travelers who want a meaningful Kamakura experience in a shorter time.